 Centenary Film Student Nominated as Project FX Film Festival Finalist

-Hackettstown N.J.- Centenary College Film Student, Christopher Mendez, was selected as a finalist for the PROJECT FX Statewide Student Film Festival and Competition at the Count Basie Theatre located at 99 Monmouth St, Red Bank N.J.
+Hackettstown N.J.- Centenary University Film Student, Christopher Mendez, was selected as a finalist for the PROJECT FX Statewide Student Film Festival and Competition at the Count Basie Theatre located at 99 Monmouth St, Red Bank N.J.
 The Festival and Competition will take place on Sunday, April 17, 2016.

 Mendez is no stranger to having his work showcased at a professional film festival.
 During his junior year, his film The Office Guy was showcased and rewarded an Honorable Mention at the New Jersey Young Filmmakers Film Festival as well shown at the Nassau Film Festival.
 The Office Guy is also being featured at the PROJECT FX Statewide Student Film Festival.

-“Christopher Mendez is a talented and hardworking young man who is dedicated to the art of filmmaking,” says Professor Boris Gavrilovic, Assistant Professor of Communication at Centenary College.
+“Christopher Mendez is a talented and hardworking young man who is dedicated to the art of filmmaking,” says Professor Boris Gavrilovic, Assistant Professor of Communication at Centenary University.
 “I am very pleased that his film was selected for the PROJECT FX Film Festival.”

 ABOUT PROJECT FX

 The PROJECT FX Statewide Student Film Festival and Competition is presented by Bank of America and is back for its second year.
 This year’s competition features 20 student-made films, ten from high schools and ten from colleges.
-Out of all the films in the college category, four films come from Montclair State University, two films from Princeton University, and one from each of the following institutions: Rutgers University, Seton Hall University, Ramapo College of New Jersey and Centenary College.
+Out of all the films in the college category, four films come from Montclair State University, two films from Princeton University, and one from each of the following institutions: Rutgers University, Seton Hall University, Ramapo College of New Jersey and Centenary University.
 The film will be voted upon by an esteemed panel of judges, the live festival audience and potentially hundreds of thousands of people voting via social media.
 The Grand Prize Winner will receive a paid internship experience with Sony Pictures Classics.
 The first runner-up will receive a Sony camera and the second runner-up will receive a $500 cash prize.

 About the Count Basie Theatre